top of page

 Fees: ( Canadian)

-Couples $200/50 minutes
+Couples Counselling: $200/50 minute session

-Group counselling: 3 -6 individuals; $300-500/50-minute session
+Group Counselling: 3 -6 individuals; $300-500/50-minute session

-Mediation services: $300/50 minute in person or zoom session ($200/ hour for document gathering/preparation)
+Mediation Services: $300/50 minute in person or zoom session ($200/ hour for document gathering/preparation)

-Wednesdays and Thursdays: 9AM - 12noon and 1PM - 8PM.
+Judy: Tuesdays, Wednesdays and Thursdays: 9AM - Noon and 1PM - 8PM, Fridays 8AM - 3PM

 Insurance Programs

+Judy, Nina, Milo, and Paula are is registered with the Script (Non-Insured Health Benefit program for Indigenous populations) and Judy is registered with Indian Residential program (IR) Murdered and Missing Women (MMW) Indian Day School (IDS) and Indian Residential School program (IR).
 Indigenous peoples wanting to participate in either of these programs are required to come in for an initial session, forms are completed and then sent away for approval.
 Two hours are granted for assessment before approval is received.
 Once approval is received then further sessions may be booked.
 The program is direct billed.

 bottom of page